jeongyoonlee/dotfiles/windows/README.md

-# Machine Learning Development Environment Setup for Windows 10
+# ML Development Environment Setup for Windows

 ## Using Bash on Windows Subsystem for Linux (WSL)
 Bash on WSL allows using Ubuntu on Windows without virtual machine.
 For details, check out [introduction page](https://msdn.microsoft.com/en-us/commandline/wsl/about).